josmar-crwdstffng/angular/aio/content/guide/angular-package-format.md

 ### Resolution of Secondary Entrypoints

-Secondary entrypoints can be resolved via the `"exports"` field of the `package.json` for the package.
+Secondary entrypoints may be resolved using the `"exports"` field of the `package.json` for the package.

 ## README.md